-- To configure the Weinre debug server, create a ~/.weinre/server.properties file. - Add the following lines to the created file:
+- To configure the Weinre debug server, create a ~/.weinre/server.properties file. - Add the following lines to the file that you created:

 '''

 -boundHost: -all-

 '''

 - httpPort: 8888

 - Start Weinre Server .app from the downloaded Mac Package. - You must specify port 8888 because the default Weinre port collides with the one that is used by the Worklight Server.